shuohangwang/SeqMatchSeq/README.md

 - [Machine Comprehension Using Match-LSTM and Answer Pointer](https://arxiv.org/abs/1608.07905) by Shuohang Wang, Jing Jiang

-- Sequences Maching in Word Level by Shuohang Wang, Jing Jiang
+- A Compare-Aggregate Model for Matching Text Sequences by Shuohang Wang, Jing Jiang

 # Learning Natural Language Inference with Lstm